 All employees are responsible for arranging their own health insurance.
 Therefore, it is important to note the following:

 In Germany, health insurance is compulsory for researchers and any members of their family accompanying them.
 You will need proof of health insurance cover in order to obtain your residence permit and sign an employment contract.
 For short-term stays up to 3 months, your insurance policy must at least cover any medical treatment in the case of acute illness or accident.
 For longer periods, it must be on the level of a German statutory insurance, as explained below.
 In fact, Germany there are two types of health insurance: statutory and private.

 Statutory health insurance

-There is a uniform contribution rate of 14.6 percent (October 2016) for all statutory health insurance providers, of which the employer pays 7.3% and the employee 7.3%.
+There is a uniform contribution rate of 14.6 percent (July 2021) for all statutory health insurance providers, of which the employer and the employee each pay 7.3%.
 Employees’ contributions are deducted at source from their gross salary.
-Statutory health insurance providers are permitted to charge employees an additional individual contribution.
-Although their services are larged defined by German law, there are differences between the providers, e.g. in the areas of customer service, additional benefits and optional plans.
+Furthermore, statutory health insurances can charge employees an additional individual contribution.
+Although their services are largely defined by German law, there are differences between the providers, e.g. in the areas of customer service, additional benefits and optional plans.
 Employees are free to choose their own statutory health insurance provider.
 If you do not make any choice yourself, the University of Münster will register you with the AOK fund.

 Private health insurance

-If you earn more than 57,600 euros a year (or 4,800 euros per month) you can sign up for private health insurance and if you carry out research without a work contract, this is your only option.
-Unlike statutory health insurance, contributions into a private health insurance scheme do not depend on income but rather a variety of criteria which define one’s risk profile (age, gender, profession, state of health) as well as by the insurance cover desired.
+If you earn more than 66,360 euros a year (or 5,550 euros per month as of 2023), you can sign up for private health insurance and if you carry out research without a work contract, this is your only option.
+Unlike statutory health insurance, contributions into a private health insurance scheme do not depend on income but rather a variety of criteria, which define one’s risk profile (age, gender, profession, state of health) as well as by the insurance cover desired.
 The more comprehensive the coverage, the higher the premium.
 Private patients receive invoices made out to them personally.
 You will have to pay these yourself and the health insurance company will reimburse you later.

-- If you are an EU citizen and have health insurance cover in your home country, you may receive medical treatment in other EU member states – as well as Iceland, Liechtenstein, Norway and Switzerland – and have the costs reimbursed by your insurance provider at home.
+If you are an EU citizen and have health insurance cover in your home country, you may receive medical treatment in other EU member states – as well as Iceland, Liechtenstein, Norway and Switzerland – and have the costs reimbursed by your insurance provider at home.
 However, this might be limited to emergencies or acute illness.